Quantum symmetry in multigraphs (part I): Quantum symmetry in multigraphs

 \subsubsection{\textbf{Induced permutations on $V^s$ and $V^t$:}}

-It is clear that the co-actions $\alpha_s$ and $\alpha_t$ satisfying (2) in in theorem \ref{bi-mod_equiv_source} and theorem \ref{bi-mod_equiv_targ} are essentially unique as they are completely determined by the bi-unitary co-representation $\beta$.
+It is clear that the co-actions $\alpha_s$ and $\alpha_t$ satisfying (2) in theorem \ref{bi-mod_equiv_source} and theorem \ref{bi-mod_equiv_targ} are essentially unique as they are completely determined by the bi-unitary co-representation $\beta$.
 Given a bi-unitary co-representation $\beta$ satisfying (1) in theorem \ref{bi-mod_equiv_source} and theorem \ref{bi-mod_equiv_targ}, we will refer $\alpha_s$ and $\alpha_t$ as \textbf{induced co-actions on $C(V^s)$ and $C(V^t)$}.
+In terms of coefficients of co-representation matrices, we have the following: